vczh-websites/vczh/Espresso/Breville.md

-If ground suddenly lose pressure for no reason, it could be CO2 is leaking too much since beans are not consumed in time, just ground half level finer (Niche Duo) and it should be fine again.
+If ground suddenly lose pressure for no reason, it could be CO2 is leaking too much since beans are not consumed in time, just grind half level finer (Niche Duo) and it should be fine again.

 ## Yes!